Force For Good Film Festival for High School Students

-6. Silver Medal winners in each of the two categories (fiction and non-fiction), are eligible to receive a $500 partial scholarship•• toward attending Notre Dame Summer Scholars (see details below for eligibility requirements).
+6. Silver Medal winners are eligible to receive a $500 partial scholarship•• toward attending Notre Dame Summer Scholars (see details below for eligibility requirements).

-7. Honorable Mention films will receive recognition and be screened along with the winning films at the ANDkids World Film Festival.
+7. Honorable Mention films will receive recognition and be screened August 1st, along with the winning films at the ANDkids World Film Festival at Notre Dame.

 8. Films must be produced and completely made by students.
 However, they can be produced either inside or outside a classroom environment.
 We encourage teachers to incorporate the Force For Good Film Festival into a class curriculum, and provide advice and feedback just like any other homework or research assignment.

 Complete submission details at Withoutabox.com.

 ••Scholarship only available to current high school sophomores or juniors, and is contingent upon acceptance into Summer Scholars program (Film Production Track).
 Winning student must provide copy of high school transcript, teacher recommendation letter, and counselor report.
 Winning student has no obligation to attend Summer Scholars program.
 Full scholarship and partial scholarships are only applicable to Summer Scholars program, are non-transferable, and cannot be redeemed for cash.
 Students may enter more than one submission.
 More than one student may be credited as a film's director, however only one scholarship or partial scholarship can be offered per winning film.